 Paris Trip Insurance

-Travel insurance may be useful if you encounter delays or lost luggage, and can come in handy for illness or injury abroad.
+This may be useful if you encounter travel delays or lost luggage, and can come in handy for illness or injury abroad.
 If you haven’t already obtained coverage for your Trip to Europe, consider traveling protected with World Nomads.

 Start planning your trip to France!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more tips?
-Head over to our Travel Planning Page for advice – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 More Top European Itineraries